 We firmly believe that ensuring a safe working environment at sea and on shore is the first priority in a sustainable and efficient business, ensuring the safety of our employees, contractors and assets in everything we do.
-To achieve this, we do not tolerate any form of bribery, corruption or labour and human rights breaches.
+To achieve this, we do not tolerate any form of bribery, corruption or labor and human rights breaches.
 We have defined clear policies and expect employees, contractors, suppliers and customers to ensure compliance with the highest ethical standards.

-As a result of the advent of COVID-19, the health and safety of our crew is paramount as we continue our vital role in the supply of liquefied gases worldwide while meeting the needs of our customers, suppliers and other partners.
-We have introduced significantly enhanced procedures onboard all our vessels, for agents and other shoreside personnel coming on board, as well as other lockdown procedures in the event a crew member to be suspected of contracting the virus.
+The health and safety of our crew is paramount as we continue our vital role in the supply of liquefied gases worldwide while meeting the needs of our customers, suppliers and other partners.
+We have introduced significantly enhanced procedures onboard all our vessels, for agents and other shoreside personnel coming on board, as well as other lockdown procedures in the event of a crew member falling ill.